 Orchestra Sits Front and Center

-The Orchestra sits “front and center” when it is on stage with the Mormon Tabernacle Choir.
+The Orchestra sits “front and center” when it is on stage with The Tabernacle Choir at Temple Square.
 Especially on tour.
 Just ask any member of the Orchestra, and they will agree that tour is a live performance in the best of ways.

 The Orchestra is invested in the concert the same way as the Choir.
 “We get swept into the performance because we are an integral part,” says concertmaster Meredith Campbell, who has been with the Orchestra since its beginning in 1999.

 In the great concert halls on the Classic Coast Tour—from Walt Disney Concert Hall in Los Angeles to the Orpheum in Vancouver—“you can hear how you fit and how everyone else fits,” Campbell explains.
 Some of the halls have been best suited for choral performance, some for orchestral.
 All of them have provided sound that was stunning.
 The Renée and Henry Segerstrom Concert Hall in Costa Mesa was remarkable for the sound of the Choir; it enveloped the audience and set the stage for the very well-received tour performances.
 Weill Hall at Sonoma State University’s Green Music Center was ideal for the Orchestra.
 At every hall, audiences appreciatively gave standing ovations—some even before the concert’s conclusion.

 Contrast these tour performances with when the Choir and Orchestra are performing at home in the Tabernacle.
 The acoustics are legend for the audience, but it is hard for the Orchestra to hear the Choir and vice versa.

 Kerstin Tenney, violinist, sees the Orchestra as an equal partner with the Choir.
 “We need all the parts for a good performance, including the stage crew, the sound technicians, and a receptive audience.